 With this information, ISPs and the government can target ads at you, block you from accessing overseas content, put you under surveillance or censor you.
-There are ways to hide or mask your IP address from prying eyes, however – and we’ll take you through that shortly.
+As we say, there's a simple way to hide or mask your IP address from prying eyes, and we’ll take you through that shortly.
 But first, let’s look at some basics.

 What is an IP address?

 Every device you own that is online has an Internet Protocol (IP) address assigned to it, a unique identifying number used to connect your device to the internet.